zdravkov/kendo-docs/api/web/editor.md

 `String` The selectied text as valid XHTML.

+### refresh

+Reinitializes the editing area iframe.
+Should be used after moving the editor in the DOM.

 ### selectRange

 Focuses the editable area and selects the range described by the range parameter.